ArunDevadoss/VotingMotionManager/README.md

 ## Interface - Abstraction.

-  Motion  - Holds information about Motion(Motion Id, Motion State(PASSED/FAILED/TIED), Motion Status(CLOSED/OPENED) & Voter)
+  Motion  - Holds information about Motion(Motion State(PASSED/FAILED/TIED), Motion Status(CLOSED/OPENED) & Voter)

   Methods to accomodate all the scenarios/rquirements for Motion Voting Programme.

   	1) Motion getMotionState() returns Current State of a Motion - Passed/Failed/Tied.

-  	2) void closeVotingOnMotion(final int motionId) throws CloseVotingException, MotionException
+  	2) void closeVotingOnMotion() throws CloseVotingException, MotionException

 		o CLOSE Motion for voting once done.
 Checks Motion is eligible for closing.
 If you try to close Motion within 15 minutes after it was opened , exception will be thrown